Neufund/ico-transparency-monitor/README.md

   `customArgs`: Additional filter for the events as passed to eth_getLogs.
 Typical use case is `Transfer` event of ERC20 Token where token generation is marked by having '_from' set to 0x0.
 See `Golem` ICO for a reference.

-  `firstTransactionBlockNumber`(Optional): Starting block number of the ICO in the public eth blockchain can be taken from [etherscan](https://etherscan.io/).
-If not specified ICO-Monitor will scan for events from genesis block. (when submitting ICO please use as close range as possible)
+  `firstTransactionBlockNumber`(Optional): Starting block number of the ICO/STO in the public eth blockchain can be taken from [etherscan](https://etherscan.io/).
+If not specified ICO-Monitor will scan for events from genesis block. (when submitting ICO/STO please use as close range as possible)

   `lastTransactionBlockNumber`(Optional): Final Block of the ICO in the public eth blockchain can be taken from [etherscan](https://etherscan.io/).
-If not specified ICO-Monitor will scan until current block. `latest` is a valid value here. (when submitting ICO please use as close range as possible))
+If not specified Transparency Monitor will scan until current block. `latest` is a valid value here. (when submitting IICO/STO please use as close range as possible))

-  `maxBlocksInChunk` (Optional): Used in case of large or ongoing ICO.
+  `maxBlocksInChunk` (Optional): Used in case of large or ongoing ICO/STO.
 We will download data from Parity in chunks with specified size.
 This is required for caching as Parity is currently serializing all request and wait times under heavy load will be long.

   `countTransactions`: At least one event in dictionary should be marked as true.
 This will tell Monitor to count those events as Transactions in graphs.
 Typically those should be events that are associated with sender/investor sending ether to smart contract.

   `address`: Address of contract that generates event.
 ABI must be available in `smart_contracts` folder.
 Optional.
-When not provided, ICO smart contract will be used.
+When not provided, ICO/STO smart contract will be used.

   `icoParameters`: This section should be written manually using JavaScript code that connects with the smart contract and return the needed variables.

-  The ICO-Monitor uses four main parameters:
+  The Transparency Monitor uses four main parameters:

-  1. `cap` Capsize of an ICO
+  1. `cap` Capsize of an ICO/STO

-  2. `startDate` Start date of an ICO
+  2. `startDate` Start date of an ICO/STO

-  3. `endDate` End date of an ICO
+  3. `endDate` End date of an ICO/STO

   4. `status` Current status of smart contract, this can be returned as a string enum and must be one of these values  `in progress`, `successful`, `not provided`.

   `Matrix` Answers for the [decision matrix](https://github.com/Neufund/ico-transparency-monitor#decision-matrix).
-The ICO monitor scans this matrix for answers and produces a final conclusion based on the answers.
+The Transparency monitor scans this matrix for answers and produces a final conclusion based on the answers.
 For each specific question in the dicision matrix an answer should be either:

   1. `true`: if the answer to the specific qustion is **Yes**
   2. `false`: if the answer to the specific qustion is **No**